-I am a fifth-year Ph.D. candidate in the Department of Government at Harvard University.
-My research interests are in international relations and international political economy, with a focus on international institutions, global governance, financial regulation, and quantitative methodology.
-I graduated from the University of Oxford with a first-class degree in Philosophy, Politics, and Economics (PPE) in 2009, winning the Gibbs Prize for best undergraduate thesis in politics.
+I am a doctoral candidate in the Department of Government at Harvard University.
+My research interests are in the areas of international relations and international political economy, with a focus on international institutions, global governance, financial regulation, and quantitative methodology.
+I graduated from the University of Oxford (Merton College) with a first-class degree in Philosophy, Politics, and Economics (PPE), winning the Gibbs Prize for best undergraduate thesis in politics.
 Before coming to Harvard, I worked as an economist at the Bank of England and an editorial writer at the Financial Times.
 My research has been published in International Organization, Political Analysis, Comparative Political Studies, Regulation & Governance, and the Review of International Political Economy.